Downtown San Diego: Architecture

-Due to San Diego International Airport (Lindbergh Field)'s proximity to downtown, there is a FAA imposed 500-foot height restriction on all buildings within a 1.5-mile radius of the runway.
+Due to San Diego International Airport's proximity to downtown, there is a FAA imposed 500-foot height restriction on all buildings within a 2.3-mile radius of the runway.
 The height regulation exists because when planes approach the airport, any structure taller than 500 feet within the radius could interfere with flight operations and potentially result in a collision.

 Government buildings

 The United States Postal Service operates the downtown San Diego Post Office at 815 E Street.
 The city's former main public library is located across the street from it at 8th and E streets, but currently is vacant.
 A new nine-story Central Library opened in 2013 on Park Boulevard at J Street.
 Other government buildings downtown include City Hall and other city administration buildings, the San Diego Police Headquarters at 14th and Broadway, the State of California office building at 1350 Front Street, and a three-block federal office complex at 8th and Front streets.
 County and federal courthouses are also located downtown.